AmoghJ001/Towards-Exploring-Architectural-Insights-of-DNNs-ViTs-through-the-lens-of-Adversarial-Robustness/README.md

 ![IMG](./Results/compare_mnist.png)

-The Figures 2 and 4 summarize the results of all the experiments in the form of graphical visualizations.
+The Figures below summarize the results of all the experiments in the form of graphical visualizations.

+Figure 3: Performance of ImageNet models on (a)-(c) CIFAR-10 and (d)-(f) MNIST Datasets
 ![IMG](./Results/img-all.png)

+Figure 4: Performance of BaseNets, MultiScale-Nets and Vision Transformers (ViTs) on (a)-(c) CIFAR-10 and (d)-(f) MNIST Datasets
 ![IMG](./Results/all-self.png)